-WANNA READ JUST HOW WRONG INTERVIEWING CAN GO?
+WANNA SEE HOW I APPLY ACTIVE MEDITATION TO RESOLVE ISSUES?
 CLICK HERE TO KEEP ON READING!

 Why review anything?
 What does it matter what I think?
 It’s my opinion, formed through my perspective and biases, which could change through time and experiencing other media.
 No matter how closely our opinions could occasionally match, we aren’t the same.
 Are reviews meant to save time and money?
 If I say something is good, would you be more likely to check it out?
 I think reviews should provide information, anecdotes, and friction to consider.